imixs/imixs-saga/README.md

-To change the status of a process instance you simply need to post uniqueid together with the next workflow activity defined by your workflow model
+To change the status of a process instance you simply need to post an updated version of your process instance together with the event to be processed:

     POST = http://localhost:8080/api/workflow/workitem/[UNIQUEID]

 	 {"item":[
 	     {"name":"$uniqueid","value":{"@type":"xs:string","$":"141cb98aecc-18544f1b"}},
-	     {"name":"$activityid","value":{"@type":"xs:int","$":"1"}},
+	     {"name":"$eventid","value":{"@type":"xs:int","$":"1"}},
-	     {"name":"_subject","value":{"@type":"xs:string","$":"Some usefull data.."}}
+	     {"name":"_subject","value":{"@type":"xs:string","$":"...some other business data..."}}
-	     {"name":"_customdata","value":{"@type":"xs:string","$":"Some more data.."}}
+	     {"name":"_customdata","value":{"@type":"xs:string","$":"...some additional data..."}}
 	   ]}

-Within the object you can define any kind of data to be stored together with the process instance.
+You can define any kind of business data to be stored together with the process instance.

 ### Open the Task List